vsoch/vsoch.github.io/_posts/2009/2009-4-26-100-things-some-which-you-might-know-about-me.md

 31. BLONDES OR BRUNETTES?
  Neither, black hair please.

+ update from 2023: This also largely doesnt matter.

 32. FAVORITE QUOTE?
  Something I posted recently… You are either good, trying to get good, or you’ve given up.
 I guess it’s not really a quote, more an idea.